How to Track Website Traffic with Google Analytics

 • Identify Traffic Gaps on Your Site – You can identify which channel doesn’t perform well in attracting visitors, then optimize it to perform better

-Now, are you ready to learn how to see website traffic statistics in Google Analytics and WordPress?
+Now, let’s take a look at how to see website traffic statistics in Google Analytics and WordPress.

 (Don’t have a WordPress site?
 Skip down to the next section.)